 - The party is not receptive to your approaches after a certain period of time.
-Non-receptivity includes prolonged resistance toward you, neutrality to your efforts and continued acts of dishonesty.
+Non-receptivity means being resistant for a prolonged period of time, being uncaring to your efforts, and continued acts of dishonesty.

-- You are genuinely concerned about the well-being of this person, to the extent you are willing to end your friendship to stop such behavior from perpetuating.
+- You are genuinely concerned about the well-being of this person, to the extent that you are willing to end your friendship to stop such behavior from continuing on.

-- His/her dishonest behavior is affecting both you and him in a negative manner.
+- Their dishonest behavior is affecting both of you in a negative manner.

-An ultimatum is a final statement of terms made by one party to another.
-Your ultimatum can be done face-to-face or via more passive manners, such as an email or a letter, whichever is preferred by you.
-Because it may have been oblivious to the other person on what’s been happening, you should be thorough in your ultimatum.
-Give him/her full background on where you are coming from, details as and where necessary, the impact of his/her dishonesty to you and your expectations of him/her for this friendship/relationship to continue.
-Let the person know your sincerity in continuing the friendship too, so he/she understands the relationship means something to you.
+An ultimatum is a final statement of terms made from one party to another.
+Your ultimatum can be done face-to-face or via email or a letter, whichever way you prefer.
+Because this person may be oblivious as to what’s been happening, you should be thorough in your ultimatum.
+Give him/her the background as to where you are coming from, details where necessary, the impact of his/her dishonesty on you, and your expectations for this relationship to continue.
+Let the person know your desire to continue the relationship, so he/she understands that it means something to you.

-If you friendship with this person is strong enough, he/she might start to get a sense of the severity of the situation at this point.
-If the party is receptive to your actions, he/she might respond to work things out.
+If you have a strong connection with this person, he/she may get a sense of the severity of the situation.
+If he/she is receptive to your effort, he/she may try to work things out.

-Sometimes, the dishonest action may be by someone whom you don’t know and don’t have an existing connection/relationship with.
-If that’s the case, then an ultimatum will not be necessary — skip to step 4.
+Sometimes, the dishonest act may be by someone you don’t know well or don’t have an existing relationship with.
+If that’s the case, an ultimatum won’t be necessary — skip to step 5.

-If steps 3 and 4 don’t work, it comes down to the point where you need to cut him/her away from your life.
+If steps 3 and 4 don’t work, it comes to the point where you need to cut him/her away.

-While you may have the best intentions toward helping the person, sometimes the best thing to do is to cut him/her away.
-Not only are you doing yourself a disfavor by preventing yourself from being advanced to a higher consciousness state and letting yourself be taken advantage of, you are letting the person think it’s okay to continue their dishonest behavior.
+While you may have the best intention to help the person, sometimes the best thing to do is to cut him/her away.
+When you tolerate dishonesty, you do yourself a disfavor by allowing yourself to get taken advantage of.
+You are also letting the person think it’s okay to continue their dishonest behavior.
 Remember, it takes two to tango.
-As much as he/she needs to take full onus for his/her behaviors, you have a role to play as well if you intentionally let yourself be a party in this equation.
+As much as he/she needs to take onus for the dishonesty, you have a role to play as well if you keep tolerating this behavior.

-Some ways to do it will be a) reducing contact with the person or b) officially ending the relationship.
-Method (a) will be more applicable if the person is an acquaintance or a low-contact friend whom you are not particularly close with to begin with.
-If it someone who is a good friend of yours, I’ll recommend method (b) officially communicating with the individual on ending the relationship and explaining why, since it’s most aligned with being truthful and honest and that’s what you would want to advocate to the person as well.
+Some ways to do this will be by a) reducing contact with the person or b) officially ending the relationship.
+Method (a) will be more applicable if the person is an acquaintance or friend you are not particularly close to.
+If the person is a good friend or business partner, I’ll recommend method (b), officially ending the relationship and explaining why, since it’s most aligned with truthfulness and honesty.
+This is what you would want to advocate to the person as well.
 Let him/her know the reasons behind your actions and why you have to do what you are doing.
-Beyond that, start moving on to the other relationships which elevate you to become a better person.

-If there are dishonest people in your life now, try the steps above to deal with them and see how it works out.
-Remember that you are the leader of your life and you have full responsibility over what happens to you.
-Never try to victimize yourself and push blame to people around you.
+If you are dealing with dishonest people, try the steps above and see how it works out.
+Remember, you are the CEO of your life and you have full responsibility over what happens to you.
+Never victimize yourself or push blame to others around you.
 No matter what happens, you always have the power to choose your path ahead. :)